Crate Architecture

 jacquard-toolkit-xtask

 Every crate depends on jacquard-core.
-Every crate except jacquard-core depends on jacquard-traits only when they need behavioral boundaries. jacquard-adapter depends only on jacquard-core plus proc-macro/serialization support because it owns reusable mailbox, ownership, endpoint-convenience, and host-side observational projector helpers, not runtime traits or router semantics. jacquard-router depends on registered engines only through shared traits, not through pathway or BATMAN internals. jacquard-mem-node-profile depends on jacquard-core and jacquard-adapter plus serialization support. jacquard-mem-link-profile depends on jacquard-core, jacquard-traits, and jacquard-adapter because it implements shared transport, retention, and effect traits while reusing the canonical raw-ingress mailbox. jacquard-core and jacquard-traits remain runtime-free.
+Every crate except jacquard-core depends on jacquard-traits only when they need behavioral boundaries. jacquard-host-support depends only on jacquard-core plus proc-macro and serialization support because it owns reusable mailbox, ownership, endpoint-convenience, and host-side observational projector helpers, not runtime traits or router semantics. jacquard-cast-support depends only on jacquard-core plus serialization support because it owns bounded cast evidence helper shapes, not transport implementations or router semantics. jacquard-router depends on registered engines only through shared traits, not through pathway or BATMAN internals.

 Crate Layout